HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 {{ figure_markup(
   image="distribution-of-elements-per-page.png",
-  caption="Distribution of elements per page", description="Element distribution in a scatter plot, and even for a trained observer it's hard to parse it; interesting is a large group of about 7,500 pages each using roughly 250 elements, after which fewer and fewer pages get back to more and more elements.", sheets_gid="1361520223", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQPKzFb574UnGTcfw5mcD1qR7RYHyGjQTc2hiMuYix0QoTH1DPe54Q2JucXL8bfZ6kjRoAfhk3ckudc/pubchart?oid=1468756779&format=interactive",
+  caption="Distribution of the total number of elements per page.", description="Element distribution in a scatter plot, and even for a trained observer it's hard to parse it; interesting is a large group of about 7,500 pages each using roughly 250 elements, after which fewer and fewer pages get back to more and more elements.", sheets_gid="1361520223", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQPKzFb574UnGTcfw5mcD1qR7RYHyGjQTc2hiMuYix0QoTH1DPe54Q2JucXL8bfZ6kjRoAfhk3ckudc/pubchart?oid=1468756779&format=interactive",